Tryptofantastic how to cook a turkey times make the holiday celebration go round.

 Place turkey breast side up on rack in your roasting pan and secure legs with kitchen twine.

 Seasoning the Bird:

-Rub turkey with seasonings of your choice such as salt, pepper, basil, garlic, thyme, Creole seasoning, etc…
+Rub turkey with seasonings of your choice of seasonings such as salt, pepper, thyme, garlic, rosemary, or Creole seasoning.

 Roasting the Bird:

 Roast the turkey at 325 °F using the chart below as a guide for approximate roasting times.